ngaikkeung/SwiftUI-GuessTheFlag/README.md

 GuessTheFlag is a country flag matching game.

 ## Content
-It prompts player to tapped the corresponding flag and count the score.
+It prompts player to tap the corresponding flag and count the score.

-Each time will generate 3 random country flags and an new counry name for matching.
+Each time will generate 3 random country flags and an new country name for matching.

 ## SwiftUI functionality used